 Amidst the sparse ranges of the Aravallis and the desert, and surrounded by serene lakes lies Udaipur, the romantic getaway of Rajasthan.
 As the erstwhile kingdom of Mewar, it was a high seat of political power, reflected in the grand City Palace on the banks of Lake Pichola.
 Its long royal history has made it home to several pleasure palaces of princes, some of which have now been converted to opulent heritage hotels.

-With just the stars and the night sounds for company and the view of an illuminated Amer Fort at a distance, dine at the rooftop patio of a guesthouse nestled away in the neighbouring village of Amber.
+With just the stars and sounds of the night for company and the view of an illuminated Amber Fort at a distance, dine at the rooftop patio of a guest house nestled away in the neighbouring village of Amber.

 Agra is one of the earliest carpet weaving centres set up by the Mughals in India.
-It still produces one of the finest carpets in the country.
-Visit a karkhana (workshop) and witness the weaving process and the unique working styles of the master craftsmen there.
+It still produces some of the finest carpets in the country.
+Visit a karkhana to witness the weaving process and the unique styles in which the master craftsmen work.

-Walk around Mandore, the ancient capital city of southern Rajasthan, as it stands in contrast to the later capital, Jodhpur.
-You will encounter its architectural history through the exquisite fort, temples & cenotaphs, many of them now in ruins.
-Its gardens, complete with rock terraces and home to playful grey langurs, contain a variety of dark-red cenotaphs of Jodhpur’s rulers.
+Walk around Mandore, the ancient capital city of southern Rajasthan, that stands in contrast with the later capital, Jodhpur.
+Immerse in history as you visit the city museum and explore its exquisite fort, temples and cenotaphs, much of them now in ruins.